Utah Library Association Paraprofessional Certificate Program

 - Registration is in no way a guarantee of the final awarding of a certificate.

 After registration is received, a confirmation letter will be sent by the Chair of the Review Board and a mentor will be contacted and assigned to the participant.
-Upon completing require points, the participant may then submit claims for points to their mentor.
+Once registered, the participant may then submit claims for points to their mentor.
 All participants are strongly encouraged to work closely with their assigned mentor to help maintain consistency within the program.

 Participant must earn 500 points and demonstrate knowledge of library skills and competency.
-Completion of the Paraprofessional Certificate must show that the participant has an understanding of the four areas of Library Service, demonstrated by expertise gained through professional experience, education and development as shown in the following matrix:
+Completion of the Paraprofessional Certificate must show that the participant has an understanding of the four areas of Library Service, demonstrated by expertise gained through professional experience, development and service as shown in the following chart:

 Points are earned in three different Areas of Expertise and will be divided between the four areas of Library Service.